Passing offline conversions

 1. Prepare special IDs: ClientID, UserID, yclid, or PurchaseId.

 2. Create a JavaScript event goal using the POST /management/v1/counter/{counterId}/goals method.
-For the goal ID, specify the event you want to track (for example, order confirmation — "order_confirmed").
-You will need this ID when creating a CSV file.
+For the goal ID, specify the event that you want to track (for example, order confirmation — “order_confirmed”).
+You need this ID to create a CSV file.

 Note